o7g8/blog/content/posts/linux-oracle-odbc.md

 $ . /etc/profile.d/oracle.sh
 ```

-Ensure all library references are resolved for Sql*Plus:
+Ensure all library references are resolved for SQL*Plus:

 ```bash
 $ ldd `which sqlplus64`